 as much as I would love this bag in its carry-on size, I would then have to always carry a backpack (I want to be free of a backpack)

-as soon as I land at an airport, I can remove my personal item (which contains all of my valuables/electronics while in transit) and place it inside this rolling lojel (leaving my entire body free to relax)
+as soon as I land at an airport, I can take off my personal item (which contains all of my valuables/electronics in transit) and place it inside this rolling lojel (leaving my entire body free to relax)

 I also appreciate how hard suitcases better survive stacking, weather, and can double as a chair.
 BONUS: it had no chemical smell when it arrived.

 In places like Sweden, I’m comfortable placing this medium bag in the luggage storage area near the door of a train.
 Yet, I’d still…